nerdfiles/poemtrii/01-untitled.markdown

     The lylac and idyllic contempible swagger
     That generates all together fibers ecolackkkking
-    Egotistical regions, sub stories, which bathe, integrate,,, However quizzacally in the natural world.
+    Egotistical regions, sub stories, which bathe, integrate,,, However quizzically in the natural world.
 Indeed, such a beginning remains doubtless a curiosity, that the world rendered may weave into one numerically unbounded.
 Countless beginnings occur within the world of logic.
 Transformations, rendered as _modus ponens_,